Available pre-health programs

 Physicians care for the healthy, the ill and the injured.
 They perform physical examinations and diagnose illnesses, injuries and other conditions.
 The practice of medicine is evolving and branching as the health care system expands.
 Physicians may hold one of two degrees: Doctor of Medicine or Doctor of Osteopathic Medicine; both use accepted and approved methods to diagnose and treat patients.

-M.D.s are trained in traditional allopathic medicine, which uses treatment actions proved to produce different effects than the disease or condition.
-D.O.s are trained in osteopathic medicine, which encompasses all of medicine – including surgery.
+Medical doctors are trained in traditional allopathic medicine, which uses treatment actions proved to produce different effects than the disease or condition.
+Osteopathic doctors are trained in osteopathic medicine, which encompasses all of medicine, including surgery.
 Osteopathy emphasizes the musculoskeletal system and manipulative therapy in treatment, when appropriate.
-M.D.s and D.O.s may practice generally or specialize in a disease or body system.
+Both medical and osteopathic doctors may practice generally or specialize in a disease or body system.

 To apply for admission to a medical school, you’ll need to: